+- Students missing more than eight (8) days will be advised by administration of how missed time will be made up during the summer months. - o Time missed will accrue and be recorded as hours missed.

+High School

-- administration of how missed time will be made up during the summer months. - o Time missed will accrue and be recorded as hours missed. - High School - o Records will be kept on a per-period basis. - o Missing more than eighteen (18) minutes of a class will be considered as a full absence from the class.
+- Records will be kept on a per-period basis. - Missing more than eighteen (18) minutes of a class will be considered as a full absence from the class.